grafana/grafana-crossplane-libsonnet/CONTRIBUTING.md

 `generator/` is where the code generator lives.

-`packages/` and `docs/` are completely generated, do not edit these, changes will be overwritten by the generation process.
+`grafanaplane/` is the actual library.

-`grafanaplane/` except for `grafanaplane/main.libsonnet` and `grafanaplane/example.jsonnet` are generated as well.
+`grafanaplane/zz/`, `packages/` and `docs/` are completely generated, do not edit these, changes will be overwritten by the generation process.